Maine Master Gardener Volunteers

 Who can become a Master Gardener Volunteer?

-Master Gardener Volunteers are people of all types who want to make a difference.
-They want to use their gardening skills to create positive change in their communities.
+We strive to offer Master Gardener programs that are inclusive of and represent the communities in which they serve.
+Master Gardeners are people who want to use their gardening skills to create positive change in their communities.
 Whether working with students on a school garden, teaching a workshop on making great compost, growing and donating produce to Maine Harvest for Hunger or beautifying a public space, Master Gardener Volunteers take an active role in making things happen!

 Everyone who successfully completes the 40+ hours of training and volunteers 40 hours towards community gardening programs and activities can become a Master Gardener Volunteer.